mook3/novum/README.md

 * [QMK](https://github.com/qmk/qmk_firmware)
 * [Vial](https://github.com/vial-kb/vial-qmk)

-At the moment, the keyboard has not been merged into the above mainline repos.
+Currently, the keyboard has yet to be merged into the above mainline repos.

 ## Default Layout

 ![The default layout for the keyboard](/docs/layout/rev1_vial.svg)